gymrek-lab/TRTools/trtools/qcSTR/README.rst

 Quality Plot Options
 --------------------

-These additional options can be used to customize which sets of calls are included in the quality score distribution plots.
+These additional options can be used to customize quality score distribution plots.

 * :code:`--quality`:  This option determines if the plot is stratified, and what distribution the y-axis represents.
 The x-axis is always the quality score, from one to